wingedrhino/DistroSetup/Ubuntu/README.md

 ufw enable
 ```

-## Redshift Setup

-RedShift tends to stay running when user logs out and you'd be left with several
-instances of it running at the same time on subsequent logins.
-Avoid this by
-disabling RedShift's autostart, run a `killall redshift` when you login and
-start RedShift manually via the start menu.

-TODO: Update with better work-arounds.

 ## Pro Audio Setup

 UbuntuStudio comes with a low-latency kernel by default but we still need to